IN-CORE/incore-services/server/hazard-service/README.md

 ###### Form Parameter: "file" should contain the uploaded file(s).
 Multiple files can be uploaded using the same "file" parameter

-When creating a tsunami dataset, the files must be included in the POST in the order found in the JSON so the correct dataset and metadataOld are associated.
+When creating a tsunami dataset, the files must be included in the POST in the order found in the JSON so the correct dataset and metadata are associated.

 ##### Sample Tsunami Json
 {